-Opposition: Mexican Law does not provide the right to oppose granted utility model; however, these can be invalidated through an administrative procedure whenever all pertinent proofs are offered.
+Opposition: Mexican Law does not provide the right to oppose granted utility models; however, these can be invalidated through an administrative procedure whenever all pertinent proofs are offered.

-Expropriation: utility models can be the subject of public utility licenses; however, the owner of the registration shall be heard during the process and must be compensated economically by the government (this has not happened so far).
+Expropriation: utility models can be the subject of public utility licenses (this has not happened so far); however, the owner of the registration shall be heard during the process and must be compensated economically by the government.

 Invalidation: a utility model can be partially or totally invalidated upon request of any interested party through an invalidation action and the decision can be appealed.